slamora/brackets-wiki/Language-Support.md

 * Method `defineLanguage` to add a new language (see JSDoc)
 * Method `getLanguage` to get an object representing a language by its ID
 * Method `getLanguageForFileExtension` to map file extensions to languages
-* Method `getLanguageForMode` to map CodeMirror modes to languages
 * Used by extension "LESSSupport" to add basic support for LESS

 ### Module LiveDevelopment/LiveDevelopment